Born: September 4th, 1913 in Osaka

 The bigger No. 1 arena was used for the swimming competitions in the '64 games while the smaller No. 2 Arena was for basketball.
 The latter is still used for basketball matches.
-The Alvark Tokyo of the newly formed professional B-League will use Yoyogi No. 2 as their home for the 2016-17 season.
 Meanwhile the No. 1 Arena is now mostly utilized for concerts and occasionally volleyball.
-Extensive renewal of the structure was carried out from 2017 to 2019 and the arena will be used for the handball competitions in the 2020 Games.
+Extensive renewal of the structure was carried out from 2017 to 2019 and the arena was used for the handball competitions in the 2020 Games.

 St Mary's Cathedral (1964)